-Every year during the third weekend in January people flock to Seward to jump into the icy waters of Resurrection Bay.
-2015 marked the 30th anniversary of the Polar Bear Jump, with costumed participants jumping from the Seward Small Boat Harbor docks to raise money for the American Cancer Society.
+Every year during the third weekend in January, people flock to Seward to jump into the icy waters of Resurrection Bay.
+For over 30 years, Polar Bear Jump participants have dressed up in costume and jumped from the Seward Small Boat Harbor docks into frigid waters to raise money for the American Cancer Society.
 This popular event receives worldwide media attention is a must-see for winter visitors to Seward.
 Visit Seward.com and the American Cancer Society website for more information.

 Alaska SeaLife Center

 The Alaska SeaLife Center is a state-of-the-art marine research, rehabilitation, and education facility on the shores of Resurrection Bay in downtown Seward.
 Learn about the Alaska SeaLife Center’s significant marine research and rehabilitation efforts for sick and injured marine mammals.
 Watch marine animals up-close and get immersed in marine ecosystems in the naturalistic marine habitats.
 The Alaska SeaLife Center is open year-round and is a great activity for winter visitors.